-The Group is required to make estimates and assumptions as to the future events and circumstances, in particular, whether successful development and commercialisation of the Moura exploration and evaluation permit, and of the Makabingui Gold Project mining and development asset and related property, plant and equipment, will be achieved.
+The Group is required to make estimates and assumptions as to the future events and circumstances, in particular, whether successful development and commercialisation of the Makabingui Gold Project mining and development asset and related property, plant and equipment, will be achieved.
 In addition, the Group makes estimates and assumptions regarding the recording of provisions

 Critical to the assessments are estimates of ore reserves, the timing of estimated cash flows, exchange rates, commodity prices and future capital requirements.
-Changes in these estimates and assumptions as new information about the recoverability of ore reserves becomes available, may impact assessment of the recoverable amount of both the Moura and Makabingui projects.
+Changes in these estimates and assumptions as new information about the recoverability of ore reserves becomes available, may impact assessment of the recoverable amount of the Makabingui project.
 If information becomes available suggesting that the recovery of expenditures capitalised is unlikely, the relevant capitalised amount will be impaired and written off to profit or loss in the period in which the information becomes available.